 The FDA warned of complications linked to transvaginal mesh implants back in 2008.
 The FDA kept expressing concerns and issuing warnings, with the most recent one being on January 4th, 2016 where transvaginal mesh surgery for treating POP was reclassified by the FDA from moderate risk to high risk.

 The unfortunate reality, however, is that the reclassification was done after hundreds of thousands of women had already received transvaginal mesh implants.
 For the vast majority of those women, the damage is already done.

 What Are the Injuries Associated with Transvaginal Mesh?

-The women that women allegedly have suffered from the mesh implant are debilitating and severe and could potentially have been avoided but only if those people had the right information.
+The injuries that women allegedly have suffered from the mesh implant are debilitating and severe and could potentially have been avoided but only if those people had the right information.

 The edges of the sling/mesh can easily cut through the skin after implantation thus cutting into nearby structures and causing infections and sometimes even puncturing the uterus, bowel, and bladder.

 Complications from such infections can include back pain, UTI, extreme pain during intercourse, incontinence, inability to walk, etc. Some of the infections can spread through the entire body thus leading to death.